-of University Life and Penn's 12 schools, and the Chaplain's Office.
+Special Services collaborates with the Director of Sexual Violence Prevention and Education, the Penn Women's Center (PWC), the Title IX Coordinator, and other campus and community partners to conduct training programs for employees who interact with students, including but not limited to University police officers, coaches, student affairs staff in the Division of University Life and Penn's 12 schools, and the Chaplain's Office.
 This includes a 15-hour Anti-Violence Advocate (AVA) training that is offered annually to faculty/staff members.
-AVA educates participants on how to recognize and respond to students experiences with interpersonal violence, and broadens the campus network of support.
+AVA educates participants on how to recognize and respond to students' experiences with interpersonal violence, and broadens the campus network of support.
 In addition, customized workshops and educational programs are offered by request to program coordinators and other key staff members who aid in supporting Penn's commitments to providing a safe and welcoming environment.
 The Sexual Violence, Relationship Violence and Stalking Policy was published in Almanac, Penn's journal of record, in May, July and September of 2014 along with the University's Sexual Harassment Policy.
 Links to access both policies digitally are distributed during New Staff Orientation sessions.

-Programs for Students
+" Programs for Students